40 Years of European Capitals of Culture

 Conference in celebration of the anniversary

-Athens was the first European City of Culture in 1985.
-The initiative was proposed by Melina Mercouri, the Greek Minister of Culture at the time.
-It sparked an impetus that was perceived throughout Europe: Culture and Europe belong together.
-Since then, one city held the title every year, and since 1999 it has been known as the »European Capital of Culture«.
-Since the EU extention in 2004, two cities hold the title during one year.
-To mark the 40th anniversary of the title, the City of Chemnitz is organising a conference together with Chemnitz 2025 and Nova Gorica / Gorizia 2025.
-It is a very special honour to have leading responsible parties from the fields of art and cultural policy reflect on developments in different periods – and to use their wealth of experience to explore the future of this programme.
-The conference will focus on the white paper »40 Recommendations from 40 Years of ECoC: Insights for the European Capitals of Culture from 2034«, which will be presented at the event.
+Athens was the first European Capital of Culture in 1985.
+The initiative of the then Greek Minister of Culture, Melina Mercouri, set an impulse that was recognisable throughout Europe: culture and Europe belong together.
+Since then, one city has held this title every year, which has been called "European Capital of Culture" since 1999.
+Since the EU enlargement in 2004, two cities have held the title.
+To mark the 40th anniversary of the title, the city of Chemnitz organised a conference together with Chemnitz 2025 and Nova Gorica / Gorizia 2025.
+It was a very special honour to have leading artistic and cultural policy makers reflect on developments from different periods - and to look into the future of this programme from their wealth of experience.
+The presentation of the white paper "40 recommendations from 40 years of ECoC: Insights for the European Capitals of Culture from 2034" took centre stage.